jsonfm/remio-mcu/README.md

 # REMIO MOCKUP TEMPLATE
-This is an python remio mockup template, estructured to be used as experiment of a remote lab.
+This is a python remio mockup template, structured to be used as experiment of a remote lab.

 ## GUI
 This project was made with PyQt5: